 Who should apply?

-As the nation's first standalone School of Data Science to offer a Ph.D. program, we are seeking candidates who wish to study cutting-edge techniques that rely on data to further science.
+As the nation's first standalone School of Data Science to offer a Ph.D. program, we are seeking candidates who wish to study cutting-edge methods for learning from data or the impact of data driven decisions on society.
 Ph.D. students are expected to be the next generation of data science researchers and experts, contributing to and pushing the discipline forward.

 The Ph.D. in Data Science is a rigorous program, and applicants must demonstrate their ability to succeed in our educational environment.
 We are seeking candidates from a variety of majors, disciplines, and backgrounds, so no specific program of study is required.
+A master’s degree is not required and does not make an applicant more competitive in the admissions process.
 However, completion of prerequisite courses is required prior to matriculation.

 Prerequisite Courses and Minimum Qualifications